PalaverMC/rigmarole/README.md

 # Rigmarole

-Rigmarole is a fork of Yarn for 1.5.2, so most of the documentation is from Yarn.
+Rigmarole is a fork of Yarn for 1.5.2 designed for the Palaver project.

 ## Original Yarn Readme